Exporting a content pack

 - Indicates that the content is a set of campaigns.

-Note that the Settings section in the accordion of the Finder is special when exporting content, because it exports only the content that it is displaying at the moment, be it alerts, one-clicks, or Web API investigations.
-Note also that the import of Web API investigations via a content pack is not supported.
-Do not include Web API investigations in your content packs.
+Note that the Settings section in the accordion of the Finder is special when exporting content, because it exports only the content that it is displaying at the moment, be it alerts, or one-clicks.

 One-clicks in particular are also special on their own.
 When exporting all the one-clicks at once and not only the one-clicks associated to one kind of object, the Finder actually generates a content pack (not a simple tree) which itself includes all the trees of one-clicks associated to each kind of object.
 Keep this in mind when editing your own content pack.